anontechnology/documentation/docs/tutorials/quickstart.md

 ## Setup

 In this tutorial you will learn how to load and retrieve personal data about your clients contained in a JSON file.
-While it's possible to use any personal client data source, we've included a CSV file of ten users with typical user data.
+While it's possible to use any personal client data source, we've included a CSV file of ten data subjects with typical data.

 1. If you don't have a vault deployed for your organization already, reach out and request a demo vault.